ropensci/roweb3/content/blog/2021-07-26-system-calls-r-package/index.md

 Note that stdout here is a raw vector, in order to supports commands that give binary output.
 Use `base::rawToChar()` or `sys::as_text()` to convert a raw vector into a string.

-Sys also provides basic functionality to spawn a background process with `exec_background()` however for this use case the processx package may be a better fit.
+Sys also includes functionality to spawn a background process with `exec_background()` however for this use case the processx package may be a better fit.

 ### The processx package

 The [processx package](https://processx.r-lib.org/reference/index.html) is much more advanced.
-It provides a very extensive framework for executing and controlling many processes simultaneously from R. The `processx::run()` function implements the simple execute-and-wait scenario similar to base or sys, (but with [many more options](https://processx.r-lib.org/reference/run.html)):
+It implements a very powerful framework for executing and controlling many processes simultaneously from R. The `processx::run()` function implements the simple execute-and-wait scenario similar to base or sys, (but with [many more options](https://processx.r-lib.org/reference/run.html)):

 ```r
 processx::run('whoami')